 The markets run the first Sunday of the month from this amazing Island fort in Botany Bay.
 Browse stalls in search of Aboriginal paintings, jewellery and designs, tuck into a bush-tucker infused meal, do a workshop or watch an Aboriginal cultural performance, while checking out the view of Botany Bay all around you.

 Entry hours this month are 10.30am till 5pm to enjoy daylight saving hours but will change back till 9.30am till 4pm when daylight saving finishes in April.
 Truly relax and catch a bus to La Perouse, with the markets only two minuteswalk from La Perouse Terminus.

-First Hand Solutions Aboriginal Corporation started the Blak Markets three years ago to provide economic development opportunities to Indigenous business and employment opportunities for youth.
-First Hand Solutions is an Aboriginal charity providing cultural reconnection programs for urban Aboriginal young people and all profits from the Blak Markets are reinvested into these programs.
+The Blak Markets are organised by First Hand Solutions which is an Aboriginal charity providing cultural reconnection programs for urban Aboriginal young people and profits from the Blak Markets are invested into these programs.

 Workshop and Tour Programs - Click Here